oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 **Integrity:** A malicious Holder cannot modify names or values of selectively disclosable claims without detection by the Verifier.

-Additionally, as described in (#binding_security), an Issuer binding an SD-JWT to a Holder and a Verifier checking that binding can ensure that the presenter of an SD-JWT credential is the legitimate Holder of the credential.
+Additionally, as described in (#key_binding_security), the application of Key Binding can ensure that the presenter of an SD-JWT credential is the legitimate Holder of the credential.

 ## Mandatory signing of the SD-JWT